THE CLINTON BEACH ASSOCIATION

 Our private beach-front community consists of approximately 170 homes along Shore Road, Groveway and Causeway on Long Island Sound in Clinton, Connecticut.

 As a member of the CBA, you have the right to vote on important CBA business, including the election of directors and officers, annual budget and taxes.
 Annual meetings are typically held in June.
 The 2023 annual meeting will be held on Saturday, June 3 at 10 am at 90 Shore Road.
 (Bring a lawn chair.)
 In the event of inclement weather, the meeting will be held at the Clinton Police Station.
-Notice of annual and special meetings is sent to members by email and posted on the CBA’s message board in front of 122 Shore Road, on this website, and on our Facebook page.
+Notice of annual and special meetings is emailed to members and posted on the CBA’s message board in front of 122 Shore Road, on this website, and on our Facebook page.
 If you are not receiving these notices, please check your spam folder then email firstname.lastname@example.org.

 The lion’s share of the taxes that the CBA collects goes to pay for pickup of trash and recycling.
 Members of the CBA do not need to separately arrange for their own pickup as it is provided to all members at no additional charge.
 The Board has been working over the winter on options to reduce our trash hauling costs.
 The trash will be discussed at the annual meeting, and we encourage you to attend and have your voice heard.
 The summer trash schedule will be emailed to members.

 We welcome your input and involvement.
 There are opportunities to serve on the Board of Directors and the Social Committee.
 In fact, four directorships are up for election at the annual meeting.
-If you’re interested, please contact any board member.
+If you’re interested, please email email@example.com.